pedroalvesbatista/data-engineering-101/README.md

-## TODO

-1. build docker image
-2. build final result
-3. have git tags to checkout
-4. instructions as a Github pages repo

 # Data Engineering 101: Building a Data Pipeline

-This repository contains the files and data from a workshop at PARISOMA well as resources around Data Engineering.
+This repository contains the files and data from the workshop as well as resources around Data Engineering.

-I would love your feedback on the materials in the Github [issues](https://github.com/Jay-Oh-eN/data-engineering-101/issues).
-And/or please do not hesitate to reach out to me directly via email at jonathan@galvanize.it or over twitter @clearspandex
+For the workshop (and after) we will use a [Gitter](http://gitter.im) chatroom to keep the conversation going: [https://gitter.im/Jay-Oh-eN/data-engineering-101](https://gitter.im/Jay-Oh-eN/data-engineering-101).
+And/or please do not hesitate to reach out to me directly via email at jonathan@galvanize.com or over twitter @clearspandex

 The presentation can be found on Slideshare [here](http://www.slideshare.net/jonathandinu/presentation-45784222) or in this repository (`presentation.pdf`).